SCH-INIT/otp-relay/docs/help/00-overview.md

 ---
-title: RTA Servers Access Guide
+title: RTA Guide Overview
 section: Overview
 order: 0
 slug: overview
+wizard_steps: [form]
 ---

 # RTA Servers Access Guide

-The primary user-facing guide is now the **RTA Wizard** inside the portal.
+The primary user-facing guide is the **RTA Wizard** inside the OTP Relay portal.

+The floating guide overlay is generated from markdown in `docs/help/*.md`.
+Screenshots are stored in `docs/help/assets/` and served to the portal from `/help/assets/`.

-The generated Help pages remain as reference/fallback material and as the source pipeline for screenshots served under `/help/assets/`.
+Use the wizard for the normal onboarding flow.
+The generated help pages remain available as reference/fallback material.

-For normal users, keep the RTA Wizard instructions in `frontend/app.jsx` aligned with these reference notes.

-## Current user-facing flow

-1. Open the portal.
-2. Go to **RTA Wizard**.
-3. Use **View guide** on each wizard step.
-4. Follow the floating guide overlay without leaving the wizard.

-## Reference topics

-These generated pages can still be used as source/reference material:

-- New user onboarding
-- Reset RTA account password
-- Configure Oracle Authenticator
-- Request access for RDP, SFTP, and PAM
-- Download and install the RTA VPN
-- Renew VPN / RDP / SFTP / PAM access
-- Download and install WinSCP
-- How to use PAM
-- Create a ticket for RTA IT Support
-- Terminal Server access guide
-- Important notes and tips

-## Maintainers

-Keep this page brief.
-Put detailed reference steps in the topic pages and keep screenshots in `docs/help/assets/`.

-For user-facing wizard text, update `frontend/app.jsx`.
-For wizard screenshots, add or replace images in `docs/help/assets/`, rebuild the generated output, and reference the files from `frontend/app.jsx` using `/help/assets/<filename>`.